Fresh vs. Frozen Donor Eggs:

 FAQs About Fresh vs. Frozen Donor Eggs

-It depends on what matters most to you.
-Fresh donor eggs may offer more embryos and slightly higher success rates, especially in certain age groups or medical scenarios.
-Frozen donor eggs offer a faster timeline, more flexibility, and lower costs.
+It depends on your personal egg donation journey.
+Fresh donor eggs may offer more embryos, which can be beneficial for multiple sperm contributors, those who desire a larger family, or medical scenarios such as lower sperm quality.
+Frozen donor eggs offer a faster timeline, more flexibility, and lower cost.
 Learn more about the differences.

 Yes.
 Everie supports intended parents in finding the right donor match.
 We offer both fresh donors and frozen donor options through our curated matching platform, The Exchange.
 When intended parents begin their journey, they start by exploring the database to find an egg donor who feels like the right fit.
 Explore how egg donor matching works.